elementalcollision/safetensorstomlx/README.md

 ## Requirements

-- Python 3.8 or higher
+- Python 3.13.2 (also compatible with Python 3.8 or higher)
-- PyTorch
+- PyTorch 2.2.0+
-- MLX framework (supports both newer versions with save_safetensors and older versions)
+- MLX framework 0.9.0+ (also supports older versions with custom implementation)
 - Apple Silicon Mac (M1/M2/M3 or newer)
+- NumPy 1.26.0+
-- h5py (for custom MLX format with older MLX versions)
+- h5py 3.10.0+ (for custom MLX format)

 ## Installation